Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two sentences with no redundant information.
-Every sentence is necessary and front-loaded with the core action.
+The description is two short sentences with no unnecessary information.
+The key action is front-loaded, and every word contributes to understanding the tool's purpose.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.